TinaKong83/TurtleRescue/README.md

 # TurtleRescue

 ## Overview
 Turtle Rescue is a mobile game designed to illustrate the damaging effects of climate change on marine life and beaches.
+The user plays as a newborn turtle, attempting to navigate a beach and ocean ravaged by climate change.

 ## Demonstration
 insert gifs here